ashleydavis/typescript-compilation-example/README.md

 # typescript-compilation-example

-An example of compiling in-memory TypeScript code within TypeScript!
+An example of checking and compiling in-memory TypeScript code within TypeScript!

 ## Setup